 - the customer can benefit from the good or service either on its own or with other resources readily available to them.
-A readily available resource is a good or service that is sold separately (by the entity or by another entity) or that the customer has already obtained - it is separately identifiable from other promises in the contract.
-Indicators of separate identifiability include: - significant integration services are not provided (ie the entity is not using the good or service merely as an input to produce
+A readily available resource is a good or service that is sold separately (by the entity or by another entity) or that the customer has already obtained - it is separately identifiable from other promises in the contract (ie the good or service is distinct within the context of the contract).